 Platforms: Web and Android

 In 2017, The New York Times reported from 160 countries.
 Our journalism reached 136 million unique visitors from around the world and we had subscribers from 209 countries and territories.
-As international growth outpaced domestic, our goal was to consider how we build relevance and revenue in both English and non-English speaking global markets (Latin America, Canada, Australia, Europe and the UK).
+As international growth outpaced domestic and as 27% of our audience resided outside the US, our goal was to consider how we build engagement, relevance and revenue in both English and non-English speaking global markets (Latin America, Canada, Australia, Europe and the UK).

 As design lead on NYT Global, I worked closely with our team of researchers and journalists to establish a strategy for in-market discovery where we sought to understand reader needs and contexts to build product and editorial experiences that are highly relevant and uniquely meaningful.